-Instant Pot Indian Chicken Curry Recipe
+Instant Pot Indian Chicken Curry (Easy, Traditional)

 Note: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-There are so many things you can do with chicken, but lately, we’ve been loving this spicy and aromatic North Indian-style chicken curry.
+There are so many things you can do with chicken, but lately, we’ve been loving this simple and traditional North Indian-style chicken curry.
+Made with everyday pantry ingredients, this quick and easy Indian curry chicken recipe is one more reason you’ll love cooking in your Instant Pot.

 An overhead shot of Indian chicken curry served with naan, rice, lemon wedges and Mango lassi